Fiscal Years (FY) 2015-2019 TPP Grant Recipient Evaluations

 To enable and support early innovation to advance adolescent health and prevent teen pregnancy.

 While evidence-based models exist, there is still much to learn about teen pregnancy prevention.
 Changes in technology, the places teens go to get support, and our understanding of how teens learn and make decisions, all offer opportunities for innovation.
-The two Tier 2A grantees have the responsibility to identify, fund, and support small groups of innovators (about five to 15 innovators per year) to test new approaches to teen pregnancy prevention.
+The two Tier 2A grant recipients have the responsibility to identify, fund, and support small groups of innovators (about five to 15 innovators per year) to test new approaches to teen pregnancy prevention.
 Their evaluation work will help identify approaches with promise as well as ways to measure the effects of these innovations.

 Tier 2B: "Rigorous Evaluation of New or Innovative Approaches to Prevent Teen Pregnancy"